Uncommon Valor: Plot

-McGregor's son recognizes Rhodes, McGregor informs Rhodes that Frank became ill soon after his capture and died, despite McGregor's and the other POWs attempts to nurse him back to health.
-It is revealed that Frank was the soldier who stopped to carry a wounded McGregor during the platoon's evacuation to the helicopters in 1972.
-McGregor tells Rhodes that Frank "saved his life that day."
+McGregor's son tells Rhodes, that Frank died of illness, despite his attempt to help him.
+It is revealed that Frank was the soldier who stopped to carry a wounded McGregor during the platoon's evacuation to the helicopters in 1972 (as seen in the opening scene).
+McGregor tells Rhodes that Frank saved his life that day.

-Stateside, the group is joyously welcomed by their families with media attention and fanfare.
-Finally finding closure about Frank, Rhodes embraces his wife, Helen upon arrival.
+The group returns to the U. S. to well-attended gathering with the press and families of the POWs.
+McGregor embraces his son, as other freed POWs receive welcomes from their families.
+Finally finding closure about Frank, Rhodes embraces his wife.

 Cast

 Other notable appearances include Michael Dudikoff as Blaster's assistant, Constance Forslund as Mrs. Charts, Todd Allen as Frank Rhodes, Don Mantooth as a POW, Tad Horino as Mr. Ky, Gloria Stroock as Mrs. MacGregor, Jan Triska as Gericault, and Barret Oliver as a kid.